earthgecko/skyline/docs/flux.rst

 Here is an example of the data a multiple metrics POST requires and an example POST request for multiple metrics:

-.. warning:: When submitting mulitple metrics in a POST, if any one element of any metric is not valid the entire POST will be rejected.
+.. warning:: When submitting multiple metrics in a POST, if any one element of any metric is not valid the entire POST will be rejected.

 .. code-block:: json